-It gets this anti-inflammatory potential from a compound known as pentacyclic oxindolic alkaloid (POA).
+It gets this anti-inflammatory potential from a compound known as pentacyclic oxindole alkaloid (POA).

 For osteoarthritis, one study worked with 100 mg of freeze-dried cat’s claw taken daily for four weeks.
 When compared to the placebo group for the same study, participants receiving cat’s claw reported more effective pain relief and an overall improvement in their condition.